VidereLicet/PrimeSoloMiner/README.md

-Example to mine on a local wallet using 3 GPUs (device 0,1,2) and doing primality testing on 6 GPU threads.
+Example to mine on a local wallet using 3 GPUs (device 0,1,2) and doing primality testing on 6 CPU threads.
 Timeout shall be 30 seconds.

 ./gpuminer 127.0.0.1 9323 0,1,2 6 30